Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench

+To create authentic practitioner scenarios, some tasks include "resources" (documents in markdown or CSV), however since our goal is not to benchmark tool-handling phenomena, we simply append these resources in-context.
+Representative task examples are provided in Appendix D.2.

-Dataset validation proceeds through multiple stages: internal error analysis examines tasks for unrealistic scenarios, sociocultural biases, and scoring ambiguity; pilot data validation (Section 4) provides quantitative signal on task authenticity and criteria quality for 325 task-response pairs, as well as qualitative reports that inform the next stage of iterative refinements; and future practitioner data validation (Section 5) following scaling to the full 1,000+ item dataset.
+Dataset validation proceeds through multiple stages: internal error analysis examines tasks for unrealistic scenarios, sociocultural biases, and scoring ambiguity; pilot data validation (Pilot Validation Exercise) provides quantitative signal on task authenticity and criteria quality for 325 task-response pairs, as well as qualitative reports that inform the next stage of iterative refinements; and future practitioner data validation (Future Work) following scaling to the full 1,000+ item dataset.